UniMath/agda-unimath/src/foundation/large-apartness-relations.lagda.md

 ## Idea

-A **large apartness relation** on a family of types indexed by universe levels `A` is a [large binary relation](foundation.large-binary-relations.md) `R` which is
+A {{#concept "large apartness relation" Agda=Large-Apartness-Relation}} on a family of types indexed by universe levels `A` is a [large binary relation](foundation.large-binary-relations.md) `R` which is